 Section 3: Important Terms

-In this section you will learn some important terms that you will need to know them when working with datasets.
-The terms are noise, outliers and missing data that refer to existence of problems in your dataset so you need to fix them before using the dataset.
+In this section, you will learn some important terms that you will need to know them when working with datasets.
+The terms are noise, outliers and missing data which refer to the existence of problems in your dataset.
+You need to fix them before using the dataset.

 Noise